 by Natasha A. Harrision

 Unless you have been off the grid with no connectivity to the outside world, you have heard or seen Donald Sterling, owner of the LA Clippers.
 In what appears to be a private conversation with his girlfriend, his racist comments provide a glimpse into the mind of a person who has accepted the white supremacy culture.
 The nation weighed heavily on what should happen to Sterling and the LA Clippers through countless media outlets, tweets, Facebook updates and blogs.
-After a wave of companies began to withdraw or suspend sponsorship from the LA Clippers, the NBA handed down his consequence-lifetime NBA ban and $2.5 million dollar fine.

 In the midst of this sensational, provocative story, a small footnote appeared.
 Sterling received a lifetime achievement award from the Los Angeles chapter of the NAACP (LA NAACP) in 2009, and was slated receive the award again in May 2014.
 I am not surprised by these facts.
 The nonprofit sector has a culture of funder desperation.